nine7nine/Xenomai-Archlinux/README.md

 # Xenomai-Archlinux

-this repo contains Archlinux packages for Xenomai-3.0.3.
+this repo contains various Archlinux source packages for Xenomai-3.0.3.

 What is Xenomai about?